New Jersey Bicycle Helmet Laws

 • Always ride to the right of traffic and maintain a single file with other cyclists.

 While New Jersey law states that cyclists under 17 must wear a helmet, it’s important to note that in most cycling accidents; the vast majority of serious injuries are to the head, highlighting the importance of wearing a helmet.
 It’s good, common sense to wear a helmet while cycling and failure to do so can result in fines and accidents.
 In the event that you or someone you love suffers a head injury while cycling, the team at Lependorf & Silverstein can help.
-Give us a call at (609) 240-0040.
+Give our New Jersey bike accident lawyers call at (609) 240-0040.

 Call Our Office At (609) 240-0040 Today for Help